tim-cools/lexy-language/src/Introduction/3a_Functions.md

 ### Switch

 A `switch` statement controls the flow of the code  based on a cetain value.
 A `case` statement defines the value, a `default` statement is executed when none of the cases matched.

 ```
 Function: SwitchUsage
   Parameters
     number Children
-  Result
+  Results
     number Deduction
   Code
     switch Children